sailoog/openplotter-documentation/en/how_does_it_work.md

 # How does it work?

-OpenPlotter collects data from different sources:
+OpenPlotter can collect data from different sources:

 * Sensors and devices connected by GPIO port.
 * Serial devices connected by USB port.